Independent Party of Louisiana

-The Independent Party of Louisiana is a third party in the U.S. state of Louisiana which became ballot-qualified in December 2016.
-It is the third largest political party in Louisiana, behind the Democratic and Republican parties, with more than 130,000 registrants as of 2023.
+The Independent Party of Louisiana was a third party in the U.S. state of Louisiana which became ballot-qualified in December 2016.
+It was dissolved on August 1, 2025.
+It was the third largest political party in Louisiana, behind the Democratic and Republican parties, with more than 150,000 registrants as of 2025.
 In 2014, the legislature repealed a law preventing political parties with the word "Independent" in the name from becoming ballot-qualified.
-It is not affiliated with any other third or independent party in the United States.
+It was not affiliated with any other third or independent party in the United States.

+After bringing back party primaries in federal and some state elections, the legislature once again barred the names "Independent Party" or "Independent" for political parties.
+The party agreed that it should be dissolved, so that its members can vote in the Democratic and Republican primaries.